Country pop

-Country pop (also known as pop country or urban cowboy) is a fusion genre of country music and pop music that was developed by members of the country genre out of a desire to reach a larger, mainstream audience.
+Country pop (also known as urban cowboy when referring to the early 1980s version of the genre) is a fusion genre of country music and pop music that was developed by members of the country genre out of a desire to reach a larger, mainstream audience.
 Country pop music blends genres like rock, pop, and country, continuing similar efforts that began in the late 1950s, known originally as the Nashville sound and later on as Countrypolitan.
-By the mid-1970s, many country artists were transitioning to the pop-country sound, which led to some records' charting high on mainstream top 40 as well as the Billboard country chart.
-In-turn, many pop and easy listening artists crossed over to country charts during this time.
+By the mid-1970s, many country artists were transitioning to the pop-country sound, which led to some records charting high on the mainstream top 40 and the Billboard country chart.
+In turn, many pop and easy listening artists crossed over to country charts during this time.
 After declining in popularity during the neotraditional movement of the 1980s, country pop had a comeback in the 1990s with a sound that drew more heavily on pop rock and adult contemporary.
+In the 2010s, country pop metamorphosized again with the addition of hip-hop beats and rap-style phrasing.

 History

 Beginnings: Nashville sound/50s-60s

 The joining of country and pop began in the 1950s when studio executives Chet Atkins and Owen Bradley wanted to create a new kind of music for the young adult crowd after "rockabilly stole away much of country music's youth audience".
 According to Bill Ivey, this innovative genre originated in Nashville, Tennessee and thus became known as the Nashville Sound.
-He believes that the "Nashville Sound often produced records that sounded more pop than country, after the removal of the fiddle and banjo.
-Patsy Cline, Jim Reeves, and Eddy Arnold were among the most popular artists during this time.
-The famous male artists to come out of this genre were Marty Robbins, Jim Reeves and Eddy Arnold.
-Both Reeves and Arnold had major influence on their RCA labelmate Elvis Presley, apparent not only in secular songs, but even more so in country gospel songs.
-Patsy Cline was a famous female country singer in the early 1960s.
-Skeeter Davis "The End of the World", Sonny James "Young Love", Jenny C.Riley "Harper Valley P.T.A.", and Bobby Goldsboro "Honey" were 60s pop country hits.
-Even though Cline also gained widespread acceptance from country and pop audiences alike, the Nashville Sound was not well received by country purists, and faced competition, first from the Bakersfield Sound and later the outlaw movement on that front; on the pop side, the format was overshadowed by the British Invasion, which was taking place during the same time that Cline and Reeves died by airplane accident.
+He believes that the "Nashville Sound often produced records that sounded more pop than country" after the removal of the fiddle and banjo.
+Patsy Cline, Marty Robbins, Jim Reeves, and Eddy Arnold were among the most popular artists during this time.
+Both Reeves and Arnold had major influence on their RCA labelmate Elvis Presley, apparent not only in secular songs but even more so in country gospel songs.
+Cline became famous in the early 1960s, gaining widespread acceptance from country and pop audiences alike.
+Other crossover hits during the 1960s included Skeeter Davis's "The End of the World", Sonny James' "Young Love", Billy Joe Royal's "Down in the Boondocks", Jeannie C. Riley's "Harper Valley PTA", and Bobby Goldsboro's "Honey".
+However, the Nashville Sound was not well received by country purists and faced competition on that front, first from the Bakersfield Sound and later the outlaw movement; on the pop side, the format was overshadowed by the British Invasion, which was taking place during the same time that Cline and Reeves died by airplane accident.